36 Hours in Porquerolles

 Getting Around The Island: Biking

-Several bike rental agencies are available on the island from the village port, most with pricing from 13 euros for a half-day for basic VTTs to electric bikes around 30 euros.
+Several bike rental agencies are available on the island from the village port, with both basic VTTs and electric bikes that you can hire for a full or half-day, but be sure to reserve in advance.
 Biking the island takes roughly 30 minutes from one side to the other, so is a great family activity with mostly shaded paths, when the temperatures are not too scorching.

 Our Favorite Beaches